 If we’re being totally honest, I think we’ve eaten Mexican food every single for the past week.
 Once the house is stocked with limes, cilantro, and avocado… it’s hard to convince me to eat anything else.
 So we’ve had everything from this spicy Mexican street corn salad to these black bean enchiladas.
 Alex and I both enjoy Mexican food, so neither of us will complain if it’s on repeat.
 Lately, we’ve been hooked on tempeh tacos.

-Yesterday I decided to do something a little different and use tempeh as the main event.
-If you’re not familiar with tempeh, it’s a soy based product, sort of like tofu.
+If you’re not familiar with tempeh, it’s a soy-based product, sort of like tofu but with a different texture.
 It doesn’t have much flavor on its own but it does a great job of absorbing flavor and sauces.
-Personally, I think the texture is much better than tofu.
+Personally, I think the texture of tempeh is much better than tofu.
 It’s hearty, chewy, and is a great vegetarian substitute for meat.
 Plus a 3oz serving of tempeh has 15g of protein and only 170 calories.
 My personal favorite is Lightlife Three Grain Tempeh because I think it has the best texture.
 Alright, now on to these vegan tempeh tacos.

 - 1 tbsp maple syrup